In a nutshell

 Boating in Central Park

-Ice skating in Central Park
+Ice Skating in Central Park

 Swimming in Central Park

-A brand new attraction in Central Park is the Davis Center with public swimming pool.
+A brand-new attraction in Central Park is the Davis Center with a public swimming pool.

-Swimming is free during the warmer months.
-The pool is barrier-free and has everything you need: changing rooms, toilets, lifeguards and even a green roof terrace with a view of the Harlem Meer.
+During the warmer months, you can swim here for free.
+The pool is fully accessible and has everything you need: changing rooms, restrooms, lifeguards, and even a green rooftop terrace overlooking Harlem Meer.

-Carriage rides through Central Park
+Carriage Ride through Central Park?

 Central Park New York with Kids